ibm-cloud-architecture/ibm-cloud-stencils/README.md

 IBM Cloud Diagrams are organized by boxes:
 - Boxes with solid border are diagram containers (container=1) and represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
-- Boxes with dashed border are not diagram containers (container=0) and represent a deployedTo relationship for grouping services and applications deployed on boxes.
+- Boxes with dashed border are not diagram containers (container=0) and represent a deployedTo relationship for grouping services and applications.

 For example, a virtual server instance is deployed on a subnet with solid border and deployed to a security group with dashed border.